 Since immemorial times, the Avatar Izuna protected Mount Togakushi and the body of its warriors.
 This is a "Kalasu Tengu" (winged Tengu with a crows head) having attributes and the posture of Fudo Myoo.
 It wears the cap (tokin) and the chest garb (yuigesa) of the Yamabushi.
 It is associated with the warrior spirit of the Yamabushi.
 His worship linked to water & fire remains secret!

-Anual Summer Session : open to new beginners (shinkyaku), during a week, 5 open days, in mountains of Savoy province, France: mountains practices, meditation under waterfalls, fire walking & fire ceremony, Toso-kaihô practices, walking meditation; practicing traditional Japanese martial arts (kôryû) as “spiritual discipline" (sadhana); sleeping in hotel** or mountain loodge house
+only 1 open Summer Session, to everyone , during a week, 5 open days, in mountains of Savoy province, France: mountains practices, meditation under waterfalls, fire ceremony, walking meditations; occasionaly practicing traditional Japanese martial arts (kôryû) as “spiritual discipline" (sadhana); sleeping in cheeper hotel or mountain loodge house

 Winter sessions (kangyo) are only for veteran (doshu) during some days at beginning of year in Lans en Vercors, Isere, France: practice of Tokkogame Meiso (Shugen sitting meditation) and meditation under waterfall (takigyo).

 Japan july 2011 Shômudo hermitage Yamabushi & Shogoin Monzeki temple staff for Sango/Tokudo Ceremony